lbaehren/lofarsoft/src/pipeline/docs/source/framework/parallel/builtin.rst

 Recipes and the corresponding node scripts are saved in one of the ``recipe_directories`` defined in the pipeline :ref:`config-file`.
 By convention, they are stored in directories named ``master`` and ``nodes`` respectively, and with the same filename.
-Thus, ``master/example.py`` for the recipe name, and ``nodes/example.py`` for the corresponding node script.
+Thus, ``master/example_parallel.py`` for the recipe name, and ``nodes/example_parallel.py`` for the corresponding node script.
+Indeed, the scripts below are available under those names in the pipeline framework source tree.

 Node scripts
 ============